consort-it/jenkins-ampel/README.md

 This piece of code switches lights, that are physically plugged into a USB controllable wall socket, on or off, depending on failed Jenkins jobs.
 This project runs on a Raspberry Pi 1 at Consort IT but feel free to use every system where Ruby is available.

-If you want you can make 'Jenkins Ampel' to also send a short message to a Slack channel.
-Use '-s' flag to enable messaging.
+It also sends a short message to a pre-defined Slack channel '#ampel' if you want it.

 ![Screenshot](jenkins-light.jpg)